 The Weekly Justice Fellowship.

-Through Achvat Amim’s Justice Fellowship, fellows aged eighteen to twenty-nine living in the region will participate in a weekly learning program through which they will explore history, identity, politics, economics, spirituality, and the interconnections between them.
+Through the Weekly Justice Fellowship, fellows living in the region will participate in a weekly learning program through which they will explore history, identity, politics, economics, spirituality, and the interconnections between them in and around Jerusalem.
 In addition to weekly learning days, fellows participate in sustained volunteer and solidarity work with our Israeli and Palestinian partners.

 Critical Learning Process.